School Closure FAQ’s

 Q: Are all athletic events cancelled?

 A: Yes, all athletic events, including practices, are cancelled.
 Furthermore, the District is required to have all of our facilities closed during this time as part of the closure mandate.
 Therefore, community members are not able to access our fields, courts, etc. during this time for recreational purposes.
+When our facilities reopen and are no longer under a mandated closure, playgrounds and other District recreational facilities will reopen.
+They will be disinfected according to CDC guidelines prior to them reopening.

 Q: How are meals being distributed during the mandated closure?